 Gastroenterology Utilization of Tissue (GUT) Committee

-The UCSF Gastroenterology Utilization of Tissue (GUT) Committee provides guidance, approval, and letters of support for research studies involving the collection of research-only biospecimens during endoscopic or liver biopsy procedures prior to submission to the UCSF IRB.
+The Gastroenterology Utilization of Tissue (GUT) committee is a standing tissue utilization committee for the Division of Gastroenterology that provides guidance, approval, and letters of support for research studies involving the collection of research-only biospecimens during adult endoscopic or liver biopsy procedures prior to submission to the UCSF IRB.
 The goal of the committee is to maintain patient care and safety as the highest priority, while also supporting research endeavors.

-Members include three general gastroenterologists, two hepatologists, one advanced endoscopist, and one nursing unit director.
+The members include general gastroenterologists, hepatologists, one advanced endoscopist, and one nursing unit director.

-The UCSF GUT committee serves both an advisory and approving role.
-Researchers proposing a study involving additional research-only sampling during endoscopic or liver biopsy procedures first identify collaborator(s) within the Division of Gastroenterology at UCSF.
-Draft IRB applications can be sent to the UCSF GUT committee ([email protected]) for review and feedback prior to submission to the IRB.
+The UCSF GUT committee serves in both an advisory and approving role.
+Researchers proposing a study involving additional research-only sampling during endoscopic procedures identify collaborator(s) within the Division of Gastroenterology at UCSF.
+They create a draft IRB application and send it to the UCSF GUT committee for review and feedback prior to submission to the IRB.
 The committee provides feedback regarding feasibility, number of study participants, and safety of the number and types of biospecimens to be collected.
-The committee takes into consideration existing studies and anticipated impact on procedural times, clinical workflow, and study participants.
-Ultimately, a letter of support from the UCSF GUT committee will be required prior to IRB submission.
-This letter of support serves as the unit director/patient care manager letter of support required by the UCSF IRB.
-UCSF IRB approval will still be required.
+The committee will take into consideration existing studies and the anticipated impact on procedural times, clinical workflow, and study participants.
+Ultimately, a letter of support from this committee is required prior to IRB submission.
+The letter of support generated by the UCSF GUT committee will suffice as the unit director/patient care manager's letter of support for the UCSF IRB.
+UCSF IRB approval is still required.

-The committee meets monthly to discuss proposed research studies.
+The committee meets ad hoc to discuss proposed research studies.

 All requests for tissue are reviewed by the GUT committee for feasibility, appropriate use of tissue, and priority.